Veralto (NYSE:VLTO) Updates Q2 Earnings Guidance

-Veralto (NYSE:VLTO – Get Free Report) updated its second quarter earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.75-0.80 for the period, compared to the consensus earnings per share estimate of $0.80.
-Veralto also updated its FY24 guidance to $3.25-3.34 EPS.
+Veralto (NYSE:VLTO – Get Free Report) issued an update on its second quarter earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $0.75-0.80 for the period, compared to the consensus estimate of $0.80.
+Veralto also updated its FY 2024 guidance to 3.250-3.340 EPS.

-Several analysts have recently issued reports on VLTO shares.
-BNP Paribas began coverage on shares of Veralto in a research note on Tuesday, March 12th.
-They issued an outperform rating and a $103.00 target price for the company.
-The Goldman Sachs Group began coverage on shares of Veralto in a research report on Friday, March 22nd.
-They set a buy rating and a $104.00 target price on the stock.
-Argus assumed coverage on Veralto in a report on Tuesday, January 9th.
-They issued a buy rating and a $90.00 target price for the company.
-Deutsche Bank Aktiengesellschaft started coverage on Veralto in a report on Wednesday, January 10th.
-They set a hold rating and a $79.00 price target on the stock.
-Finally, Citigroup upped their price objective on Veralto from $89.00 to $94.00 and gave the company a neutral rating in a research note on Monday, April 8th.
-Five analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of Moderate Buy and a consensus price target of $93.36.
+Several research analysts recently issued reports on the company.
+The Goldman Sachs Group began coverage on Veralto in a research note on Friday, March 22nd.
+They issued a buy rating and a $104.00 price objective on the stock.
+Citigroup raised their price target on Veralto from $89.00 to $94.00 and gave the company a neutral rating in a research note on Monday, April 8th.
+BMO Capital Markets started coverage on shares of Veralto in a research note on Tuesday, February 27th.
+They issued an outperform rating and a $97.00 price objective for the company.
+Stifel Nicolaus raised their target price on shares of Veralto from $92.00 to $97.00 and gave the company a buy rating in a research report on Wednesday, April 17th.
+Finally, BNP Paribas started coverage on shares of Veralto in a research note on Tuesday, March 12th.
+They set an outperform rating and a $103.00 price objective on the stock.
+Five investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average price target of $93.36.

-Veralto (NYSE:VLTO – Get Free Report) last issued its quarterly earnings data on Tuesday, February 6th.
-The company reported $0.87 EPS for the quarter, beating the consensus estimate of $0.80 by $0.07.
-The firm had revenue of $1.29 billion for the quarter, compared to analysts’ expectations of $1.25 billion.
-During the same period in the prior year, the firm posted $0.80 EPS.
-Veralto’s revenue was up 3.2% on a year-over-year basis.
-On average, analysts anticipate that Veralto will post 3.26 EPS for the current year.
+Veralto (NYSE:VLTO – Get Free Report) last posted its quarterly earnings data on Tuesday, April 23rd.
+The company reported $0.84 earnings per share for the quarter, topping analysts’ consensus estimates of $0.76 by $0.08.
+The business had revenue of $1.25 billion during the quarter, compared to analyst estimates of $1.23 billion.
+Veralto’s revenue for the quarter was up 1.7% on a year-over-year basis.
+As a group, research analysts forecast that Veralto will post 3.26 EPS for the current fiscal year.

 Veralto Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 30th.
-Investors of record on Thursday, March 28th will be paid a dividend of $0.09 per share.
-This represents a $0.36 annualized dividend and a yield of 0.38%.
-The ex-dividend date of this dividend is Wednesday, March 27th.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
+Investors of record on Thursday, March 28th will be paid a $0.09 dividend.
+This represents a $0.36 dividend on an annualized basis and a yield of 0.39%.
+The ex-dividend date is Wednesday, March 27th.

-In related news, insider Mattias Bystrom sold 500 shares of the firm’s stock in a transaction that occurred on Friday, February 16th.
-The shares were sold at an average price of $86.10, for a total value of $43,050.00.
-Following the sale, the insider now directly owns 30,310 shares of the company’s stock, valued at $2,609,691.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-0.31% of the stock is owned by company insiders.
+In related news, insider Mattias Bystrom sold 500 shares of the company’s stock in a transaction on Friday, February 16th.
+The stock was sold at an average price of $86.10, for a total value of $43,050.00.
+Following the transaction, the insider now directly owns 30,310 shares of the company’s stock, valued at approximately $2,609,691.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+0.31% of the stock is currently owned by company insiders.

 About Veralto